Blandford Forum: Architecture

 Blandford Forum Town Hall occupies a site in the Market Place close to the site that was occupied by its predecessor.
 It dates from 1734 and has a two-storey three-windowed frontage of Portland stone ashlar.
 The ground floor has three semi-circular arches leading to an open portico or loggia, called The Shambles, that used to be part of the market.
 Toward the back of the building is the old corn exchange, a late 19th-century assembly hall with "interesting elliptical roof-trusses".

 Coupar House, dated around 1750, is the largest private house in Blandford that dates from the post-fire period.
 It has a richly decorated interior with a notable staircase, and is unique among the town's private dwellings for having Portland stone dressings to its brick façade, though the design of this frontage has been described as "curiously amateurish" with "little attention ... paid to rules of proportion".

 The Old House was probably built some time between 1650 and 1670 by a German doctor who practised in Blandford after graduating from The Queen's College, Oxford.
 Its unusual design, which includes a steep hipped roof with wide spreading eaves, has elements of artisan style popular at the time, though it was described by John Hutchins as "an architectural graft from the 'fatherland' planted by the worthy doctor on the soil of his adopted country".

-Pump House fire monument was built by John Bastard in classical style to commemorate the fire.
+The Pump House fire monument was built by John Bastard in classical style to commemorate the fire.
 It dates from 1760, is of Portland stone and stands adjacent to the churchyard wall.
 The inscription on its rear wall states its purpose is "... to prevent by a timely Supply of Water, (with God's Blessing) the fatal Consequences of FIRE hereafter".
 In 1768 Bastard provided an endowment of £600.
 The monument was repaired in 1858 and the pump was replaced by a fountain in 1897.

 To the south of the town a six-arch stone bridge spans the River Stour; it is built mostly of greensand with some heathstone and was extensively restored in 1726.
 The water meadows between it and the town are crossed by a causeway and two smaller bridges.